henrikekannen/j-H.md/CourseworkJ-H.md

 ---
 # New Meeting Format
 ## Governance Meetings
-- Are held at least one a month
+- Are held at least once a month
 - Governance meetings are not about operational issues its about defining, change or abolish roles and also to discuss internal issues

 ---